johnko/delugefs/README.md

 - [x] Git instead of Mercurial
 - [ ] SSH prep-node script to bootstrap id_ed25519.pub and known_hosts
 - [ ] force SSH command in authorized_keys2 after "git push", "git merge tomerge" ... command="git-shell -c $SSH_ORIGINAL_COMMAND"
+- [ ] torrent.info.name should be sha256 of file instead of uuid.hex so we can dedup if this creates similar torrent.info.hash

 # TODO, but no idea yet on how to implement